sheldonchiu/Decentralized-application-with-OST/README.md

     <li>Whenever a new project is submitted to the contract, a server built with Golang will automatically upload the project details to MongoDB for ease of access</li>
     <li>Client side built with Java displays all the available projects in the database and users can donate cryptocurrency to those projects by purchasing branded token from the platform</li>
     <li>Charity can upload prove of progress to ipfs (blockcahin file storage), and the hash will be storage in the smart contract for reference.</li>
+    <li> User can download the prove in the client, and verify the project progress</li>
 </ul>

 >Data flow and storage